Gold-ish/StartCode_CA3_Frontend/README.md

 https://github.com/Gold-ish/StartCode_CA3_Backend

 ## Getitng started
+- Make a new repository on GitHub.
+- Clone the repository to your computer.
+- Download this repository as a .zip file.

-- Download the zip-code from github to your computer
+- Move the project files from the .zip to your local repository, that you made in step 2.
 - Run `npm install` in the root of the folder
 - Run `npm start` to start the project
 - Run `code .` to open the project in Visual Studio Code